THIRD-COUNTRY NATIONALS

 Form 1a

-Permanent residence may be granted to a third-country national who is:
+Permanent residence may be granted to a third country national who

-1. a family member or a life partner of a Croatian citizen who, until the day of submitting the application, has been granted temporary residence for a continuous period of four years for the purpose of family reunification or life partnership
+1. is a family member or life partner of a Croatian citizen who, immediately before submitting the application, has had a continuous four-year approved temporary residence for the purpose of family reunification or life partnership with a Croatian citizen or autonomous residence immediately before submitting the application

-3. until the day of submitting the application, he or she had been granted temporary residence for three consecutive years, and he had been a refugee for at least ten years, as evidenced by a certificate from the state administration body responsible for housing
+3. immediately prior to submitting the application, has had continuous three-year approved temporary residence, and has held refugee status for at least ten years, as evidenced by a certificate issued by the competent government administration responsible for housing care

-4. a minor child who has been granted temporary residence for the purpose of family reunification for a continuous period of three years until the day of submitting the application for permanent residence, and one of the parents has been granted permanent residence or long-term residence
+4. is a minor who, immediately prior to submitting the application for permanent residence, has had continuous three-year approved temporary residence for the purpose of family reunification immediately, and one of whose parents holds Croatian citizenship or has been granted permanent residence or long-term residence

-7. born in the Republic of Croatia and has lived in the territory of the Republic of Croatia since birth, but due to justified reasons which he or she could not influence, he or she did not have a regulated residence.
+8. is born in the Republic of Croatia and has been living in the territory of the Republic of Croatia since birth, but due to justified reasons beyond their control, did not have a regulated residence

-The application for a permanent residence permit (Form 1a) is submitted to the police administration / station responsible for the place of residence of the third-country national, and the application is decided by the Ministry of the Interior.
+Application for permanent residence (Form 1a) is submitted to the responsible police department/police station according to the place of stay of the third country national, and the application shall be decided upon by the Ministry of the Interior.

-The EU Blue Card is a residence and work permit for a third-country national who is a highly qualified worker and at the same time is a holder of a temporary residence and work permit in the territory of the Republic of Croatia.
-The EU Blue Card is issued in the form of a biometric residence permit.
-A third-country national who has been issued an EU Blue Card may work in the Republic of Croatia only on jobs for which he or she has been granted a residence and work permit and only with the employer with whom he or she has established the employment relationship.
+The EU Blue Card is a residence and work permit for third country nationals who are highly qualified workers and at the same time represents an approval of temporary residence and work in the territory of the Republic of Croatia.
+The EU Blue Card is issued in the form of a biometric residence permit and a certificate.
+A third country national who has been issued an EU Blue Card may work in the Republic of Croatia only in the occupation for which the residence and work permit was issued and only for the employer with whom they have established an employment relationship.

 A highly qualified third-country national worker is required to apply for a residence and work permit at the diplomatic mission or consular office of the Republic of Croatia, or at the police administration / police station according to intended place of temporary residence on Form 4a.